Spin Fishing for Sea Run Brown Trout

 Sea run trout can be caught at the river mouth before they enter the river proper.
 Now, I have always struggled to get consistent catches when casting into the ocean.
 There is a lot of water to cover, and any trout out there remain very mobile.

 To target trout, it is important to cover the entire water column.
-I make sure to cover the bottom, middle and even surface.
+I make sure to cover the bottom, middle, and even surface.
 This is different compared to salmon fishing, where you will want to be dragging the lure just off the bottom.
 That is because Salmon rest in the holes, while the trout keep on the move.

 River Mouths are a complex web of currents, bars, and holes.
-Trout are lazy fish, they dislike to waste energy.
+Trout are lazy fish, they dislike wasting energy.
 So on the outgoing tide, when the river mouth is roaring trout are more likely to position themselves where they can lay and grab food as it moves past.
 One prime spot to find trout is deeper holes, they are normally a calmer spot at the mouth.
-They also hold on the edge of gravel bars.
+They also hold on to the edge of gravel bars.
 I like to run my lure so it passes just on the edge of the current and still water.